hatedabamboo/notes.hatedabamboo.me/docs/posts/solving-the-big-iam-challenge.md

 }
 ```

 The policy clearly wants us to subscribe to this SNS topic.
-I'd be happy to oblige!
+I’d be happy to oblige!
 Since we have a wildcard (`*`) before `@tbic.wiz.io`, it means we can use any email!

 ```shell
 > aws sns subscribe --topic-arn arn:aws:sns:us-east-1:092297851374:TBICWizPushNotifications --protocol email --notification-endpoint hello@tbic.wiz.io